kurves/Terraform-Docker-Container/README.md

 Terraform allows you to use a consistent workflow over your infrastructure lifecycle.
 The infrastructure as code workflow lets your declaratively manage a variety of services and automate your changes, reducing the risk of human error through manual operations.

+## Workflows

+In Terraform Cloud, your resources are organized by workspaces.

 ## Terraform-Docker-Container